arkseek/arkseek/README.md

 ###

-<p align="left">I am a front end developer from egypt!
-I live in america currently.<br>I am a fullstack developer, yet to become one of the greats 🧑‍🍳</p>
+<p align="left">I am from egypt!
+I live in america currently.<br>I am a fullstack developer, yet to become one of the greats 🧑‍🍳 <br> Working on compages</p>

 ###